milope/azuretools/src/templates/service-fabric/service-fabric-behind-standard-ilb-with-azure-firewall/README.md

 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fmilope%2fazuretools%2fmaster%2fsrc%2ftemplates%2fservice-fabric%2fservice-fabric-behind-standard-ilb-with-azure-firewall%2fazureDeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3a%2f%2fraw.githubusercontent.com%2fmilope%2fazuretools%2fmaster%2fsrc%2ftemplates%2fservice-fabric%2fservice-fabric-behind-standard-ilb-with-azure-firewall%2fazureDeploy.json)

+## The License

+Copyright © 2021 Michael Lopez

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## The Challenge
 #
 Normally, Service Fabric requires an outbound public IP in order to connect to its Service Fabric Resource Provider (SFRP).
 This presents a challenge when attempting to place Service Fabric behind a Standard **Internal** Load Balancer (ILB) as deployments associated to a Standard ILB are not given an ephemeral public IP as was observed with Basic ILBs.
 However, it is said that production workloads should use Standard load balancers, but internal-only deployments will need an External Standard Load Balancer.
 Our goal here is to just have the Standard Internal Load Balancer and no other load balancer associated to the cluster directly.